Kamal135792/comp423-course-notes/docs/tutorials/go-setup.md

     ``go mod init <name>``

-    !!! info "What this does"
+    !!! question "What this does"
         The command creates a ``go.mod`` file which will manage our dependancies and versions in our Go project.
 Similar to the purpose of the Dev Container, this makes it easier for a team to collaborate because everyone can use the same dependancies and versions of these dependancies.

 2. Now finally we can run our program by using this command: